MohamadAshrafSalama/Newcomers-OSS-Vs.-OSS4SG-FSE-2026/RQ3_engagement_patterns/step3.1_clusters_only/README.md

 # RQ3 Step 3.1: Pattern Effectiveness from Step 2 Clusters Only

 This step re-runs the pattern effectiveness analysis using ONLY the finalized Step 2 cluster membership as input for patterns, combined with RQ1 transition outcomes to compute time to core.
-No Step 1 time series are used here.
+Step 1 time series are used only to compute `weeks_to_core` (no clustering is done here).

 ## Inputs
 - Step 2_final membership: `../step2_final/clustering_results_min6_per_series/cluster_membership_k3.csv`